 In 2001, the concept of federal emergency management faced an unprecedented test with the September 11th terrorist attacks in New York City and Washington, DC.
 The attacks exposed glaring weaknesses in the government’s coordination of emergency and disaster activities.
 Subsequently, the U.S. Congress passed the Homeland Security Act of 2002, which created the Department of Homeland Security.
 This newly created agency was designed to better coordinate efforts among the different federal agencies that deal with law enforcement, disaster preparedness and recovery, border protection, and civil defense.
 In 2003, FEMA was absorbed into Homeland Security and became a part of the department’s Emergency Preparedness and Response Directorate.

 Emergency management has had a long history in the United States and its importance will only continue to grow.
 The threat of future terrorist attacks, natural disasters related to global warming, and flu pandemics continue to create a high demand for emergency management specialists who are formally trained in emergency management.
 The online MPA with a specialization in Emergency Management offered by Anna Maria College prepares students for disaster management jobs at the management or director level.

 Anna Maria College’s MPA with a specialization in Emergency Management has a long and distinguished history of its own as one of the oldest and well-established degrees of its kind in the country.
 Find out why so many of our students choose us to advance their careers in emergency management.
-Call us at 877-265-3201 to speak to an admissions adviser or request more information online.
+Call us at 877-265-3201 to speak to a Program Manager or request more information online.